JakubTesarek/tesarek.me/articles/aws-static-website-presentation.md

 **Use only US-East (N. Virginia).
 Some functions are not available elsewhere.**

+## Goal

+- create static website using AWS technology
+- no VPS
+- accessible on www and non-www domains
+- nice urls (*no .html*)
+- https only
+- publish content by pushing to git repo
+- CDN

 ## S3
 - 2 buckets for www and non-www version
 - set public access to buckets